jmorris335/ConstraintHg/docs/source/index.rst

 Quick Links
 -----------

-Demonstration of package: :doc:`constrainthg_intro` Provides more indepth discussion on constraint hypergraphs and package usage.
+Demonstration of package: :doc:`tutorial/tutorial` Provides more indepth discussion on constraint hypergraphs and package usage.

-Overview of Constraint Hypergraphs: :doc:`chg_overview` Launchpad for resources for learning about Constraint Hypergraphs.
+Overview of Constraint Hypergraphs: :doc:`CHGs/chg_overview` Launchpad for resources for learning about Constraint Hypergraphs.

 Repository: `<https://github.com/jmorris335/ConstraintHg>`_